RebeccaKen/Rock-paper-scissors/README.md

 <h3>Typograpghy</h3>

 <p>The fonts used in this project were imported into the css from google fonts.
-I choose Robot as a main font because it is both professional and positive.
+I choose Roboto as a main font because it is both professional and positive.
 I choose Sans-sarif as back-up font because it is understated and friendly.</p>

 <h2>Accessibility</h2>
 <ul>